tobert/hal-9001/README.md

 # Building

 A few dependencies are required by Hal's core library and plugins.
+For building the examples/everything demo, you will need the following.
+Hal core requires at least the mysql driver to build.
+Everything else is a dependency of a plugin or broker and can be omitted if you don't import those.

 ```
 go get github.com/nlopes/slack